girishpanchal0007/uc_quickpay/README.txt

  * Use composer to install QuickPay (composer require drupal/uc_quickpay).
- * If the composer is not installed then first you need to install composer after that you need to run the library install command.
+ * If the composer is not installed then first you need to install composer after that you need to install quickpay library using (composer require quickpay/quickpay-php-client).
  * After installing QuickPay library, Enable Ubercart QuickPay module.
  * Follow the standard method to install/enable it.